 Courses she has taught include American Literature, multicultural literature, African American literature, postcolonial literature.
 Her teaching is interdisciplinary, and includes a course on intertextuality and identity in Beyonce’s Lemonade.
 Additionally, she and her colleagues enjoy geeking out about books, discuss issues of race and identity, or, when the opportunity allows, chat in more formal circumstances.

 To see a video of her speaking with some awesome people at Purdue University about Black Panther, Afrofuturism, and more, click below or go to http://www.youtube.com/watch?v=bnwJp2LOLNc

 She received her doctorate in American literature from the University of North Carolina in Greensboro, NC.

-Leah gave an interview on the Signal Boosting podcast mini-series from Ideas on Fire, the Association of Asian American Studies, and the Smithsonian Asian American Pacific Center.
+Leah gave an interview about her book, now entitled Novel Subjects, on the Signal Boosting podcast mini-series from Ideas on Fire, the Association of Asian American Studies, and the Smithsonian Asian American Pacific Center.
 To hear the interview, click the image below or go to https://ideasonfire.net/podcast/36-leah-milne/